rickgladwin/geospatial_work_tickets/README.md

     * `pg_ctl -D /usr/local/var/postgres status`
   * create the Rails databases: `rails db:create`

+## Build
+If you need to modify the styles governed by tailwind, run `./bin/dev` to regenerate the stylesheets.

+This will also start the rails server with a watcher to check for modified views, layouts, etc.

 ## Run
 * from the command line:
   * `rails server`